jlevy/og-equity-compensation/README.md

 ### Counting shares

-There are important subtleties in how outstanding shares are counted.
+There are subtleties in how outstanding shares are counted.
-We mention the key ways you might hear of or read about in documents:
+We discussed the importance of this [earlier](#stock-and-shares), and here we mention the key ways you might hear of or read about counting shares documents:

+🚧 Consider moving defining occurrence of outstanding shares from Stock and Shares to the top of this section.

 - 🄳 Private companies always have what are referred to as **authorized but unissued** shares, referring to shares that are authorized in legal paperwork but have not actually been